atilatech/browser-extension/README.md

 # Atila Browser Extension

 A browser extension to save pages on the internet.
+[Get Atlas from in Chrome Extensions store](https://chrome.google.com/webstore/detail/lhjdnmdnomdgjkbefpnehflckklipbak).

 ## Installation